 UAB is leading several projects together with community partners to evaluate public health related to failing sanitation in the Black Belt of Alabama.

-The Sanitation Health Program, funded by the Center for Disease Control and Prevention (CDC), is committed to reducing and preventing health hazards caused by failing sanitation across these west central Black Belt counties: Choctaw, Dallas, Greene, Hale, Marengo, Perry Sumter, and Wilcox.
+The Sanitation Health Program, is committed to reducing and preventing health hazards caused by failing sanitation across Black Belt Counties.

-This project is a collaborative effort between UAB, the Rural Health Medical Program, Inc. (RHMP), the Alabama Department of Public Health (ADPH), and the Consortium for Rural Alabama Water and Wastewater Management (CFRAWAWM) and the CDC.
+This project is a collaborative effort between UAB, the Rural Health Medical Program, Inc. (RHMP), the Alabama Department of Public Health (ADPH), the Consortium for Rural Alabama Water and Wastewater Management (CFRAWAWM), Black Belt Unicorporated Wastewater Program (BBUWP), and the CDC.

 Target Areas